microscopic-image-analysis/zelll/README.md

 4. rebuild `CellGrid` from updated particle positions

 This crate only provides iteration over particle pairs.
-It is left to the user to filter (eg. by distance) and compute interaction potentials.
+It is left to the user to filter (e.g. by distance) and compute interaction potentials.
 The `rayon` feature enables parallel iteration.
 Performance gains depend on data size and computational cost per pair though.
 Benchmarks are encouraged.
 The `serde` feature flag enables serialization.

 This crate is intended for simulations where performance is often paramount.
-The rust compiler offers [codegen options](https://doc.rust-lang.org/rustc/codegen-options/index.html#target-cpu) that can be useful in these settings, eg. like this:
+The rust compiler offers [codegen options](https://doc.rust-lang.org/rustc/codegen-options/index.html#target-cpu) that can be useful in these settings, e.g. like this:

 ```sh
 RUSTFLAGS="-C target-cpu=native" cargo bench --features rayon